Development of Duke Nukem Forever: 1998–2003: Unreal Engine

 Soon after E3, a programmer suggested that 3D Realms make the switch to Unreal Engine, a new engine developed by Epic Games.
 The Unreal Engine was more realistic than Quake II and was better suited to producing open spaces; 3D Realms had struggled to render the Nevada desert.
 They unanimously agreed to the change, which meant discarding much of their work, including significant changes they had made to the Quake II engine.

 In June 1998, 14 months after announcing that they would use the Quake II engine, 3D Realms announced that they had switched to Unreal Engine.
 Broussard said that Duke Nukem Forever would not be significantly delayed and would be back to where it was at E3 within a month to six weeks.
 He also said that no content seen in the E3 trailer would be lost.
-However, according to programmer Chris Hargrove, the change amounted to a complete restart.
+However, according to programmer Chris Hargrove, the change amounted to a complete restart "in many aspects".

 By the end of 1999, Duke Nukem Forever had missed several release dates and was largely unfinished; half of its weapons remained concepts.
 Broussard responded to criticisms of the development time as the price of modern game development.
 A significant factor contributing to the protracted development was that Broussard was continually looking to add new elements.
 3D Realms employees would joke that they had to stop Broussard from seeing new games, as he would want to include portions of it in Duke Nukem Forever.

 Later in 1999, Broussard decided to upgrade to a new version of Unreal Engine designed for multiplayer.
 Employees recalled that Broussard did not have a plan for what the game would look like.
 At the same time, GT Interactive was facing higher-than-expected losses and hired Bear Stearns to look into selling the company or merging it.
 Later that year, Infogrames Entertainment announced it was purchasing a controlling interest in GT Interactive.
 The publishing rights for Duke Nukem Forever passed to Gathering of Developers in early December 2000.
 Following the death of one of Gathering of Developers' co-founders and continuing financial problems, in 2003 their Texas offices were shut down and absorbed into the parent company, Take-Two Interactive.